Making Gourd Birdhouses

 Saving the Seeds

 Although it's not necessary, you may want to add a small perch at the front door for the birds to stand on.
-To do this, cut your dowel to a length of about 2 to 2 1/2".
+To do this, cut your dowel to a length of about two to 2 1/2 inches.

-Drill a 3/8" hole just below the doorway.
-Try to angle the hole slightly downward to compensate for the curve in the gourd and make the perch perpendicular to the doorway.
+Drill a 3/8-inch hole just below the doorway.
+Try to angle the hole slightly downward to compensate for the curve in the gourd, and make the perch perpendicular to the doorway.

 Don't attach the perch yet; it will be easier to finish cleaning the gourd without it.